jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 ???+ note "Before making a Pull Request: Tests, Changelogs, and Upstream Changes"

-    Before you make a Pull Request, make sure to include tests and/or changelog entries if needed for the project recieving contributions.
+    Before you make a Pull Request, make sure to include tests and/or changelog entries if needed for the project receiving contributions.

     ### Tests